 - Although cities are allowed to open their parks, they can have tougher rules or they may decide not to open certain parks.

 - Selected trails and walkways will be one way (directional)

 - Skating, cycling

-- Individual sports skill practice (Basketball: individual play only, three people per half court, each person with their own ball; Racquetball: individual play only; Tennis: singles only; Dribbling a soccer ball; Throwing a ball)
+- Individual sports skill practice (Basketball: individual play only, three people per half court, each person with their own ball; racquetball and tennis [singles and doubles]; dribbling a soccer ball; throwing a ball and similar activities)